- Top 10 Dark Tourism Destinations to Travel to in 2024

 09. Dracula Castle, Bucharest

 The Bran Castle which is more famously known as the ‘Dracula Castle’ is believed to be the home of Bram Stoker’s infamous character Dracula.
-Although this castle was not truly inhabited by the famous blood-sucking character, it has a rich and gothic history that gives its visitors a sense of eerie and suspense.
+While the famous blood-sucking character never truly inhabited this castle, its rich and gothic history provides visitors with an eerie and suspenseful sense.

 It also has much information pertaining to the truth behind this mystical urban legend.
 A visit to the Bucharest Dracula Castle can be considered as a lighter dark destination giving its visitors a more fun and thrilling experience.